Sanga cattle

 Sanga cattle is the collective name for indigenous cattle of some regions in Africa.
 They are sometimes identified as a subspecies with the scientific name Bos taurus africanus.
-Their history of domestication and their origins in relation to taurine cattle, zebu cattle (indicine), and native African varieties of the ancestral aurochs are a matter of debate.
+Their origin history of domestication and their origins in relation to taurine cattle, zebu cattle (indicine), and native African varieties of the ancestral aurochs are a matter of debate.
 "African taurine", "sanga", "zenga", "sheko", "African indicine" are all sub-groups of Sanga cattle.

 Genetic signatures and classification

-A relatively complete survey on the many breeds of Sanga cattle is Kim et al. 2020.
-Admixture analysis from this paper groups Sanga cattle under the following taxonomy:
+A relatively complete survey on the many breeds of Sanga cattle is given by Kim et al. 2020.
+Admixture analysis from this paper groups Sanga cattle under this taxonomy: